thuannv-1/ios-notes/README.md

 https://github.com/user-attachments/assets/2ea4769a-5776-44a6-9f36-212726c71a6f

-#### How to developement?
+#### How to develop?
 Use CoreData to store local data, Firebase to store online data.
 Every time the app opens, the home screen appears, the user pulls down => Immediately triggers calling data from remote and local.
 Then, this data is mixed by the prepareSyncNotes function.
 The mixed data will be displayed to the user, and saved to CoreData & Firebase.
 ![image](https://github.com/user-attachments/assets/20628242-0c78-4f9a-b423-9c907bf2f15c)

 ### ✅ Create New Note
 #### Usage
 Click the "Pencil" button in the lower right corner of the screen to create a new note.
-Click "Save" after successfully entering data.
+After entering data, click 'Save' button.
 The first line of the note will be the title, the next lines will be the content.

 https://github.com/user-attachments/assets/3c1077c6-2a97-4ada-aee7-7c56aff3887b
-#### How to developement?
+#### How to develop?
 Use UITextView to allow users to enter information.
 The applyTitleStyling function is responsible for bolding the first line as the title.
 After the user clicks the "Save" button => Note will be saved immediately to CoreData.
-After that, utomatically pops back to Home.
+After that, automatically pops back to Home.
 On the Home screen, data will be synchronized to FireBase

 ### ✅ Update an existing note
 #### Usage
 Select a note on the Home screen to view Note details, here you can edit the note.
 After editing is complete, click the "Save" button to save the note.

 https://github.com/user-attachments/assets/19d540bf-2775-4a4f-9ba4-dca1f8b0ad13
-#### How to developement?
+#### How to develop?
 On Note Detail Screen, after the user clicks the "Save" button => Note will be saved immediately to CoreData.
 After that, utomatically pops back to Home.
 On the Home screen, data will be synchronized to FireBase

 ### ✅ Delete note